 - 1. You must complete a minimum of 66% of all credit hours attempted.
 Grades of I, W, F, or U will not be considered completed hours.
 Transfer credits that are accepted will be included in the calculation of courses completed or attempted. - 2.
 You may receive aid for a maximum of ninety-six (96) credit hours.
 The total number of hours may include up to thirty (30) hours of remedial or developmental coursework. - 3.
+You may receive aid for a maximum of one-hundred and eighty-six (186) credit hours for Bachelor Degree Students (which includes all undergraduate credit hours).
+The total number of hours may include up to thirty (30) hours of remedial or developmental coursework. - 4.
 You must maintain the following minimum Cumulative Grade Point Average (GPA):